adempiere/adempiere-ui-gateway/README.md

 ## Additional Info

 This service just exposes the port `80`.
 You should configure to use `api.adempiere.io` (for linux just add this domain to `/etc/hosts`).
-Or: change the variable HOST_IP in file env_template and .env.
+Or: change the variable HOST_IP in file env_template.env and .env.

 The main service responding to all request a `nginx`.